 Convenient Online Learning

-With this convenient, primarily online program, information professionals and academics can earn their Doctorate of Philosophy degree with a focus on Library and Information Science without having to relocate or disrupt their current careers.
-The doctoral program can be completed on a part-time basis with up to eight years total duration.
+With this convenient, primarily online doctoral program, information professionals and academics can earn their PhD degree from Manchester Met without having to relocate to England or disrupt their current careers.
+The doctoral program can be completed on a part-time basis with up to six years total duration.

 Gateway PhD students focus on their research from the very beginning of the program.
 They conduct original research and receive one-on-one mentoring from faculty who are award-winning scholars, researchers, and educators, representing two continents and a truly international perspective.